pkraison/pkraison/README.md

   - Extending my **environment perception and state estimation in challenging scenarios** research with uncertainty aware deep learning.

 - 🌱 **Learning Goals**:
-  - Exploring probabilistic, complex value, graph and sequence based neural architectures.
+  - Exploring probabilistic, complex value, graph and sequence based neural architectures and their application to autonomous navigation
   - Understanding the deeper meaning of ancient wisdom in a modern context.

 ---